thayton/thayton.github.io/_drafts/scraping-aspnet-pages-with-ajax-pagination.md

 ## Implementation

-At this point we've got enough information about how the site works to write our scraper script.
+At this point we've got enough information about how the site works to write our scraper.

 ### Submitting the Form